shani9554/IPL/README.md

 <img src = 'https://www.insidesport.in/wp-content/uploads/2022/01/eng-banner-2.jpg'>

-Fans in more than 80 territories can watch via ICC tv and free audio of all 15 matches is available via the ICC match centre globally.
+Fans in more than 80 territories can watch via ICC tv and free audio of all 74 matches is available via the ICC match centre globally.

-Each match will be a blockbuster as eight teams gear up to participate in the ninth edition of the Indian Premier League which will be held in Pakistan and UAE across 19 days.
+Each match will be a blockbuster as eight teams gear up to participate in the ninth edition of the Indian Premier League which will be held in India across 8 weeks.

-Comprehensive coverage of the Indian Premier League is available globally through the ICC’s Broadcast and Audio partners.
+Comprehensive coverage of the Indian Premier League is available globally through the Star Sports, Willow and many more.

 ## How to Watch Indian Premier League 2025 on CricHD